learn-co-curriculum/phase-0-intro-to-js-2-modifying-objects/README.md

 Bon appétit!

-> **NOTE:** Doing non-destructive updates (i.e. "creating new things and merging
+> **NOTE:** Doing nondestructive updates (i.e. "creating new things and merging
 > on top") is a really important pattern.
 It turns out that, in many places,
-> non-destructive updates are more performant.
+> nondestructive updates are more performant.
 The main reason on this is when
 > you add something to an existing `Object`, the computer has to make sure that
 > the `Object` has enough room to add what you're saying to add.
 If it doesn't,
 > the computer needs to do cleanup work, find some more space, copy the old
 > thing over, add the new, thing, and then resume work, etc. That "accounting"
 > process is actually quite slow.

-> Furthermore, in the cloud-based world of programming we're moving more and
+> Furthermore, in the cloud-based world of programming we're moving to more and
-> more to, we can't be sure that two computers will share the same memory.
+> more, we can't be sure that two computers will share the same memory.
 They
 > might be servers separated by centimeters or kilometers.
-Using non-destructive
+Using nondestructive
 > updates ensures that our functions have "all they need" to run a function call
 > independently, i.e., they have their own copy of the data they need and aren't
 > sharing memory with other machines.